Pallavi Sharda

-Pallavi Sharda (born 5 March 1992 in Perth, Western Australia) is an Australian actress and Bharathanatyam dancer of Indian descent.
+Pallavi Sharda (born 5 March 1992 in Perth, Western Australia) is an Australian actress and Bharathanatyam dancer who works primarily in Indian and Australian cinema and television industry.
 She is best known for her role in the Netflix Rom-Com Wedding Season (2022).
 She has also starred in Hindi-language films Besharam (2013), Hawaizaada (2015), and Begum Jaan (2017).
 She starred in the 2012 Australian film Save Your Legs! and the 2019 TV series Les Norton.
 Sharda starred in Tom & Jerry, The Twelve, and the Academy Award-nominated film Lion (2016).

 Beyond acting, Sharda has been involved in philanthropy and cultural advocacy, serving on the board of Screen Australia, acting as an ambassador for organisations such as World Vision Australia and the Ovarian Cancer Research Foundation through the Witchery White Shirt campaign, and partnering with social enterprises like Dharma Life and E-Kutir to support women in rural India.

 Early life and education

 Pallavi Sharda was born on 5 March 1992 in Perth, Western Australia.
 Her mother, Hema Sharda, has a PhD in microelectronics, and her father, Nalin Sharda has a PhD in information technology, and both are professors.
 They migrated to Australia in the early 1980s, soon after the birth of Pallavi's elder brother.

 Sharda moved to Melbourne as a toddler, where she grew up in the outer north-western suburbs.

-She went to school at Lowther Hall in Essendon, where she obtained an academic scholarship and at the age of 16 commenced her LLB and BA (Media & Communications) and Diploma in Modern Languages (French) at the University of Melbourne, graduating with honours at 21. the title of her dissertation was "Representation of cross-cultural communities in Australian media", in which she looked at the work of the British Indian film director Gurinder Chadha, "one of the pioneering women of colour in the 1990s in Britain".
+She went to school at Lowther Hall in Essendon, where she obtained an academic scholarship and at the age of 16 commenced her LLB and BA (Media & Communications) and Diploma in Modern Languages (French) at the University of Melbourne, graduating with honours at 21.
+The title of her dissertation was "Representation of cross-cultural communities in Australian media", in which she looked at the work of the British Indian film director Gurinder Chadha, "one of the pioneering women of colour in the 1990s in Britain".

 She trained for many years in Bharatanatyam, a classical Indian dance form, and also learnt some Odissi dance.